workshop / practicalmeeg2025 /

 Β Β βββ sourceanalysis

-The derivatives directory contains (or will contain) the results of the analysis, you can download precomputed results as .mat files from our download server.
-For some steps that is not needed and you will compute them yourself, but for some lengthy analysis you will continue to work with the precomputed results of the previous step.
+The derivatives directory contains (or will contain) the results of the analysis, you can download some precomputed results as .mat files from our download server.
+For some steps that is not needed and you will compute them yourself, but for some lengthy analysis you will continue to work with the precomputed results that were saved by us.

 Download the raw data